wshenyi/EECS570-HW2-MOESI/README.md

 ## Processor State Transition

-* The dotted line represent a active state transition -- the processor **send** a message and transfer to a next state.
+* The dotted line represent an active state transition -- the processor **send** a message and transfer to a next state.
 * The solid line represent a passive state transition -- the processor **receive** a message and transfer to a next state.

 ![Processor State Transition](pic/EECS%20570%20HW2-Page-2.png)